2023 Most Popular Religious Studies Bachelor's Degree Schools in New York

 Check out the religion bachelor's degree programs at these schools if you want to attend one of the most popular in New York.

-Our 2023 rankings named Jewish Theological Seminary of America the most popular school in New York for religious studies students working on their bachelor’s degree.
-Jewish Theological Seminary of America is a small private not-for-profit school located in the large city of New York.
+Our analysis found Jewish Theological Seminary of America to be the most popular school for religious studies students who want to pursue a bachelor’s degree in New York.
+Jewish Theological Seminary of America is a fairly small private not-for-profit school located in the city of New York.

 Women make up 64% of the religion majors at the school.